I have mixed feelings about the subject of “Is PMP certification still relevant in today’s world?”. On the one hand,

 - A traditional plan-driven approach to project management works well in situations where there is a relatively low level of uncertainty and predictability is important

 - It does not work well in situations

-Situations are becoming increasingly common that require a more adaptive approach due to rapidly-changing technology and a very dynamic and very competitive business marketplace.
+Situations are becoming increasingly common that require a more flexible and adaptive approach due to very uncertain rapidly-changing technology and a very dynamic and very competitive business marketplace.

-Is PMI-ACP® the Answer?
+Is PMI-ACP Certification the Answer?